Bedrock-OSS/regolith/docs/docs/guide/installing-filters.md

 ### Updating filter cache

 Regolith caches the filter repository when you install online filters.
-By default, the repository cache is updated every 5 minutes.
+To avoid unnecessary frequent updates, Regolith skips them for installations that occur less than 5 minutes after the last update.
 However, if you need to update the cache immediately, you can use the `--force-filter-update` flag while installing a filter.

 ```bash